One Touch (Jess Glynne and Jax Jones song)

 "One Touch" is a song by English musicians Jess Glynne and Jax Jones.
 The collaboration was released as a standalone single on 24 May 2019 through Atlantic Records.
-The song was added to Jones' debut EP Snacks, appearing on later editions, and was also included as a Streaming bonus track off of Glynne's second studio album Always In Between (2018).
-The song was later certified Gold by the BPI in the United Kingdom in August 2020 for selling 400,000 units in the country.
+The song was added to Jones' debut EP Snacks, appearing on later editions, and was also included as a bonus track on Glynne's second studio album Always In Between (2018) on streaming services.
+The song was later certified Platinum by the BPI in the United Kingdom in September 2024 for selling 600,000 units in the country.

 Promotion

 Glynne confirmed the collaboration in a video posted to Twitter, where she sang part of the song ("Will you catch me when I'm weightless / Pull me close before the crazy come"), tagging Jones and captioning it "#OneTouch".
 Jones jokingly responded that he was "putting something together", and soon after posted a video of himself playing part of the song on a keyboard along with a link to pre-save the song.